- More support for those who apply climate- and environmentally-friendly practices

 - Tailor-made measures to help farmers deal with crises

-MEPs endorsed a policy shift that should better tailor the EU’s farm policy to the needs of individual member states but they insist on maintaining a level playing field across the Union.
-National governments should draft strategic plans, which the Commission will endorse, specifying how they intend to implement EU objectives on the ground.
-The Commission would be checking their performance, not only their compliance with EU rules.
+Negotiators endorsed a policy shift that should tailor the EU’s farm policy better to the needs of individual member states, but they insist the European Union’s agricultural policy must also remain common.
+The new rules provide that national governments should draft strategic plans, which the Commission will endorse, specifying how they intend to implement EU objectives on the ground.
+The Commission would be checking their performance as well as their compliance with EU rules.

-Parliament strengthened mandatory climate and environmentally-friendly practices, the so-called conditionality, that each farmer must apply to get direct support.
-On top of that, MEPs want to dedicate at least 35% of the rural development budget to all types of environmental and climate-related measures.
-At least 30% of the direct payments budget should go to eco-schemes, which would be voluntary but could increase farmers’ income.
+During the negotiations, Parliament insisted on strengthening mandatory climate and environmentally-friendly practices, the so-called conditionality, that each farmer must apply to get direct support.
+On top of that, MEPs got EU governments on board to dedicate at least 35% of the rural development budget to environmental and climate-related measures and, as a general rule, at least 25% of the direct payments budget to eco-schemes, which would be voluntary but would increase farmers’ income.

-EU states could use at least 4% of their direct payments budgets to support young farmers.
-Further support could be granted from the rural development funding where young farmers’ investments could be prioritised, MEPs say.
+EU states could use at least 3% of their CAP budgets to support young farmers.
+Support for new farmers could be granted from rural development funding.

 Helping farmers deal with risks and crises

-Parliament pushed for further measures to help farmers cope with risks and potential future crises.
-It wants the market to be more transparent, an intervention strategy for all agricultural products, and practices aiming for higher environmental, animal health, or animal welfare standards to be exempt from competition rules.
-They also want to turn the crisis reserve, helping farmers with price or market instability, from an ad-hoc instrument to a permanent one with a proper budget.
+Throughout the negotiations, Parliament pushed for further measures to help farmers cope with risks and potential future crises.
+They introduced measures to ensure that the market will be more transparent and better prepared for potential turbulence, and that practices aiming for higher environmental, animal health, or animal welfare standards will be exempt from competition rules.
+The existing crisis reserve, helping farmers with price or market instability, will be turned from an ad-hoc instrument to a permanent one with a proper budget.

-Parliament wants to increase sanctions for those who repeatedly fail to comply with EU requirements (e.g. on the environment and animal welfare).
+Parliament also made sure that those who repeatedly fail to comply with EU requirements (e.g. on the environment and animal welfare), will face increased sanctions.
 This should cost farmers 10% of their entitlements (up from today’s 5%).

-More information about the approved texts is available in the background note.
+More information about the approved texts is available in the Q&A.